surecart/surecart-wp-plugin/readme.txt

 These are just some of the features that make SureCart the perfect ecommerce platform for everyone.

 * **Multiple Payment Processors, Express Checkout ApplePay & GooglePay:**
-Easily connect to Stripe or PayPal to collect payments.
+Easily connect to Stripe, PayPal or Mollie to collect payments.
 You can use multiple processors on a single checkout form.
 Also you can optionally accept ApplePay or GooglePay express checkout options.
-We are working on adding additional gateways (Mollie, Square, PayStack, RazorPay, Mercado Pago) in the future.
+We are working on adding additional gateways (PayStack, RazorPay, Mercado Pago) in the future.

 * **Powerful Payment Options:**
 One-time payments, subscriptions, subscriptions with free trials, payment plans (installments), pay what you want, donations.
 SureCart covers most ways you may want to be paid, all included for free.